-The experts here at CRIBB Cyber Security are no strangers to thwarting cyber-attacks, with our ‘security by design’ approach underpinning our efforts to bolster the cyber resilience of clients in Healthcare, Maritime and the Cruise Industry.
-In recent years, many different forms of attack have been deployed using various approaches, and this year it seems that GDPR has effectively become weaponised through Ransomware tactics…
+The experts here at CRIBB Cyber Security are no strangers to thwarting cyber-attacks.
+Our ‘security by design’ approach underpins our efforts to bolster the cyber resilience of clients in Healthcare, Maritime and the Cruise Industry.
+In recent years, many different forms of attack have been deployed using various approaches.
+This year it seems that GDPR has effectively become weaponised through Ransomware tactics…

-A form of malware that encrypts files, a Ransomware attack demands that the user pays a ransom in order to restore access to their data.
-They will receive instructions on how to pay in return for a decryption key, with costs generally payable in Bitcoin and ranging from hundreds to thousands of dollars.
+A form of malware that encrypts files.
+A ransomware attack demands that the user pays a ransom in order to restore access to their data.
+They will receive instructions on how to pay in return for a decryption key.
+Costs are generally payable in Bitcoin and range from hundreds to thousands of dollars.

-Ransomware can be delivered into a computer in many ways, but perhaps the most common format is via phishing spam, with emails sent containing apparently trustworthy attachments.
-When opened, they can take over a computer, and are particularly damaging if they have built-in social engineering tools designed to trick recipients into offering admin access.
+Ransomware can be delivered into a computer in many ways.
+Perhaps the most common format is via phishing spam, with emails sent containing apparently trustworthy attachments.
+When opened, they can take over a computer.
+They are particularly damaging if they have built-in social engineering tools designed to trick recipients into offering admin access.